-Mrs Driver, Assistant Head and Head of Child Development adriver@carshaltongirls.org.uk
+Mrs Driver

+adriver@carshaltongirls.org.uk

 Why choose Child Development?

 This qualification is for learners who wish to develop applied knowledge and practical skills in child development.
 It is designed with both practical and theoretical elements, which will prepare students for further qualifications in Child Care, Health and Social Care, Psychology, Sociology and Biology.